 They've also made it possible for people to enjoy a wider variety of cuisines by delivering meals from restaurants that might be too far away to visit.
 And for busy people who don't have time to cook, they provide a convenient way to get healthy meals without having to go to the grocery store or spend hours in the kitchen.

-The Top 5 From The Alternative Proteins Industry You Need to Know About
+The Top 5 Names From The Alternative Proteins Industry You Need to Know About

 With the global population projected to reach 9.7 billion by 2050, the need for sustainable food sources has never been more pressing.
 The good news is that alternative protein companies are working on developing alternative proteins that have the potential to make a significant impact.
-Here are five of the most promising projects in this space.
+Here are five of the first companies in the space that have made a splash.

 1. Perfect Day – Animal-Free Dairy Products

-Founded in 2014, Perfect Day is a company that uses fermentation to produce animal-free dairy proteins.
+Founded in 2014, Perfect Day is a company that uses precision fermentation to produce animal-free dairy proteins.
 These proteins can then create dairy products like milk, cheese, and ice cream without the need for cows.
-The company is already selling its products commercially and has partnerships with several major food brands, including Dean Foods and Equal Exchange, and others cultivated meat companies.
+The company is already selling its products commercially and has partnerships with several major brands, including MyProtein, Dean Foods and others.

 3. Impossible Foods – Plant-Based Meat Products

-Impossible Foods is well known among cultivated meat companies; it is a company that makes plant-based meat products.
-The company was founded in 2011 to make it impossible for consumers to differentiate between its plant-based and actual meat products.
+Impossible Foods is well known; it is a company that makes plant-based meat products.
+The company was founded in 2011 to make it impossible for consumers to differentiate between its plant based and actual meat products.
+It uses precision fermentation to produce plant heme (plant “blood”) to gives its signature blood like taste.
 Impossible Foods has raised over $750 million from investors like Bill Gates and Google Ventures.

 4. Beyond Meat – Plant-Based Meat Products